JustiP3/blackjack/README.md

     at HTMLButtonElement.<anonymous> (index.js:376)
     -Should be fixed - will continue to monitor

-    -Display stats in a useful way
+    -Display stats in a useful way - done -evaluatepoints will not work right now if a user has more than one ace -fixed

  ***TODO***

--Make display look nicer - create a default size for main window -at beginning of round display a placehold card in dealer's hand -fix open issues
+-Make display look nicer - create a default size for main window -at beginning of round display a placehold card in dealer's hand

+-Display running total while player plays
--if user goes over 21, do not allow them to continue getting cards (BUST!)
+-if user goes over 21, display "BUST!"

+-Narrow available routes list to only routes that are used on the backend

+-give player the option to reset all stats

 ***OPEN ISSUES***

--evaluatepoints will not work right now if a user has more than one ace
+-No bugs